Irrevocable Letter of Credit: All You Need to Know

 • The goods are shipped, relevant documents of delivery are sent to the advising bank, and the payment is realized per the payment terms.

-Is irrevocable LC safe?
+Is Irrevocable LC Safe?

 Yes, irrevocable LC is safe from all other forms of LC, especially the revocable letter of credit.
 The contract cannot be changed or amended by one party without the prior approval of the other parties facilitating international trade and guarantees payment to the seller once the requirements are met.
 This gives both parties credit risk protection and a sense of relief that the payment and goods will be honoured as per the contract, encouraging international trade.